GavinZha0/ChatPie/README.md

 # 1. Install dependencies
 pnpm i

-# 2. Build and start all services (including PostgreSQL) with Docker Compose
+# 2. Build and start all services (including PostgreSQL and RustFS) with Docker Compose
 pnpm docker-compose:up

 ```